SeanZsya/cartographer_ros/README.rst

    See the License for the specific language governing permissions and limitations under the License.

+***Under this fork: Changed the value representation of occupancy grids, so they can corporate with ROS navigation stack.**

 ============================
 Cartographer ROS Integration
 ============================

 |build| |docs| |license|